Cart 0

 Mojave Sphinx is not one specific rocket but a design of liquid rocket, to be replicated and modified.
 Although the first vehicle bears the name of the design, readers are encouraged to give their builds fun or unique names (and paint jobs).
 Half Cat Rocketry maintains a list of constructed Mojave Sphinx rockets, each assigned a serial number.
 To avoid a 'Ship of Theseus' situation – where all parts are gradually replaced over time until nothing original is left – the serial number is attached to the propellant tank casing tube, the single largest and most costly component.

 Teams may submit a build form to register their serial number, and are encouraged to mark or engrave it on the tank casing.
-(This tool or similar is recommend)
+(This tool or similar is recommended)

 • Owner: Half Cat Rocketry

-Mojave Sphinx was the first of its kind, and HCR-5100 was written based on it.
-To date, it has fired dozens of times.
-The named is derived from a cat species and the landscape in which this rocket typically resides.
+Mojave Sphinx was the first of its kind, and HCR-5100 was written based on its design.
+The name is derived from a cat species and the landscape in which this rocket typically resides.

 • Owner: Half Cat Rocketry